 African lions are tan with white spots on their muzzles and above their eyes.
-Males have large brown or black manes that frames their faces.
+Males have large brown or black manes that frame their faces.
 Both males and females have tufts of dark brown or black hair at the end of their tails.
 Large teeth and claws help lions catch food and fight off intruders.

-The lion has a ferocious demeanor and reputation but is actually one of the most social of all cats.
+Lions are seen as ferocious but are actually among the most social of all cats.
 They often live in groups, called prides, of 15 or more individuals.

 A lion’s roar can be heard five miles away.